oristopo/nanoTAPR/README.md

 related to the _magnitude_ of input return, ignoring input reflection phase, so it is a real number.
-`S11` is a complex number representing both magnitude and relative phase angle of input return.
+`S11` is a complex number representing both magnitude and phase angle of input return loss.

 An SWR of 2.0 means that the input impedance is either 25 ohms resistive, 100 ohms resistive, or some complex value ranging between those two impedances, and containing non-zero reactance.
-The value of SWR does not tell us which of these cases the network looks like, whereas S11 does.
+The value of SWR does not tell us which of these cases the network looks like, whereas `S11` does.

 On the polar chart, each constant value of SWR describes any impedance lying on a circle centered on the center of the polar chart.
 The